-Accounting for leases has undergone significant changes with the introduction of IFRS 16, introduced by the International Financial Reporting Standards Board (IASB).
+Lease accounting journal entries have undergone significant changes with the introduction of IFRS 16.
 This lease accounting standard replaced the previous standard IAS 17 and brought a major shift to the way organisations should recognise, measure and report on leases in their financial statements.

-In this guide, we will provide a step-by-step overview of the IFRS 16 lease accounting journal entries, helping you navigate this complex area of lease accounting.
+Below we provide a step-by-step overview of IFRS 16 lease accounting journal entries, helping you navigate this complex area of lease accounting.

 Initial Recognition of a Lease